-Aspergillus clavatus is a species of mold that is widespread and frequently found growing in soil and animal manure.
-It’s common in foods like cereals.
+Aspergillus clavatus is a species of fungus that is widespread and can frequently be found growing in soil and animal manure.
+It is also common in cereal-based foods.

-A. clavatus is occasionally pathogenic and is capable of producing mycotoxins, specifically, the toxin patulin, which may be associated with disease in humans and other animals.
-A. clavatus is also allergenic, causing hypersensitivity pneumonitis (also known as “Malt Worker’s Lung”).
+A. clavatus is pathogenic and capable of producing mycotoxins, specifically the toxin patulin, which is associated with several pulmonary diseases in humans and other mammals.
+A. clavatus is also allergenic, causing hypersensitivity pneumonitis (also known as “malt worker’s lung”) in subjects exposed to high levels of its spores.

 What is Aspergillus clavatus mold?

 Aspergillus clavatus grows as a mold.
 It forms a velvety felt that is greenish blue in colour, often with a whitish margin around the edges .

-The molds produce multiple spores that are referred to as conidia.
-These spores not only serve reproductive purposes, but are also a means through which the mold is dispersed to different locations, and spread as a disease.
+Molds produce millions of microscopic spores that are referred to as conidia.
+Aside from reproduction, conidia are also a means by which molds are dispersed to contaminate different locations and spread as a disease.

 Conditions that favor the growth of Aspergillus clavatus

-It therefore thrives during summer, and all year round in southern areas.
-The mold primarily grows on soils, particularly cultivated soil such as those found in barley plantations, potatoes, cotton, sugar cane and legumes.
+It therefore thrives during summer, and all year round in tropical and subtropical areas.
+A. clavatus primarily grows on soils, particularly cultivated soils such as those bearing barley, potatoes, cotton, sugar cane and legumes.
 It also commonly grows on animal dung and on decomposing materials.

-This species is not as pathogenic as other Aspergillus species.
-A lot of people inhale and consume Aspergillum clavatus spores on a regular basis without getting sick.
+This species is not as pathogenic as some other Aspergillus species.
+Many people inhale and consume A. clavatus spores on a regular basis without getting sick.
 A normally functioning immune system is equipped to handle the incursion of many types of foreign bodies, among them, fungal spores.

 It is, however, pathogenic to some people, especially those with a compromised immune system.
 Additionally, some people are allergic to this mold.

-Also, Aspergillus clavatus produces mycotoxins which have the potential of causing serious illnesses.
-Below is a brief list of the illnesses caused by Apergillus clavatus:
+Also, A. clavatus is capable of producing mycotoxins that can cause serious illnesses.
+Below is a brief list of the illnesses associated with Aspergillus clavatus:

-- Pulmonary aspergillosis: A lung infection caused by the mold
+- Pulmonary aspergillosis: A lung infection caused by this species of mold

 - Nail and skin infections

-- Patulin toxicity: This occurs as a result of exposure to mycotoxins produced by the mold.
+- Patulin toxicity: A result of exposure to mycotoxins produced by this mold.

 Aspergillus clavatus allergy

-The rest of the health conditions, especially those that are serious and life-threatening, arise from allergic reactions to the fungus.
+The rest of the health conditions, especially those that are serious and life-threatening, arise from allergic reactions to A. clavatus spores.

 The mold’s conidia are very strong allergens.
-When one is repeatedly exposed to them, their body mounts a hypersensitive immune response that ends up damaging the surrounding tissue.
+When a person is repeatedly exposed to them, their body mounts a hypersensitive immune response that ends up damaging the surrounding tissue.

-This leads to various illnesses in the lungs and airways when inhaled, and the intestines if ingested orally.
+This leads to various illnesses in the lungs and airways when inhaled, and in the digestive system if ingested orally.

-This is the most popular and most serious form of allergy to Aspergillus.
-It occurs when one repeatedly inhales large amounts of Aspergillus clavatum spores.
+This is the most well known and most serious form of an Aspergillus allergy.
+It occurs when a person repeatedly inhales large amounts of A. clavatum spores.

-It is more of an occupational disease as it occurs in individuals working in barley plantations, and those working in breweries.
-In the fields, the mold grows well in the soil.
+It is more of an occupational disease as it occurs in individuals working in barley plantations and those working in breweries.
+This is because this type of mold grows well in the cultivated soil.

 As for breweries, heating of barley during malting releases large amounts of spores into the air.
-Workers in these breweries are often affected by lung diseases due to excessive exposure to the spores, hence the term “Malt worker’s Lung” disease.
+Workers in these breweries are often affected by lung diseases due to excessive exposure to the spores, hence the term “malt worker’s lung” disease.

-The disease causes symptoms that progress from acute, to subacute, and finally chronic stage.
-In the acute stage, the primary symptoms are coughing, chest tightness, and difficulty in breathing.
+The disease causes symptoms that progress from acute to subacute, and ultimately reach a chronic stage.
+In the acute stage, the primary symptoms are coughing, chest tightness and difficulty breathing.

-One may also experience systemic symptoms such as fever, chills, malaise, and headaches.
-As the disease progresses to the subacute phase, loss of appetite and loss of weight sets in.
-One also starts to experience general body fatigue.
+One may also experience systemic symptoms such as fever, chills, malaise and headaches.
+If left untreated, the disease progresses to the subacute phase, with a marked loss of appetite and consequently loss of weight.
+The affected individual may also experience general body fatigue.

-By the time one gets to the chronic phase, lung function is fully compromised and respiratory distress sets in.
-One gets symptoms of inadequate oxygenation such as finger clubbing.
+By the time the disease reaches the chronic phase, lung function is fully compromised and respiratory distress sets in.
+Physical symptoms of inadequate oxygenation can be observed, such as finger clubbing.
 There is also significant wasting.
 At this point, the disease is irreversible.